Tennessee © Wdwic Pictures

 The State capital, Nashville, has a musical heritage second-to-none as well as being home to the Grand Ole Opry, the worldwide centre of country music.

 Outside the main cities, Tennessee, which is only 480 miles (772km) long and 115 miles (185km) wide, offers a surprising number of wilderness areas and natural attractions, where the only music is the bubbling of mountain streams or the call of birdsong.
 In the eastern part of the state, a series of beautiful ridges and valleys rise up to the highest point of Clingman's Dome in the Great Smoky Mountains National Park, which Tennessee shares with North Carolina.
 The state is blessed with a vast system of reservoirs, offering 29 lakes, filled with fish and offering water sports opportunities.

-The state also boasts some historic heritage trails, the main one being the scenic 'Trail of Tears', starting just east of Chattanooga in the south and stretching for 260 miles (418km) through Tennessee before heading into Kentucky.
-Along this route 13,000 displaced Cherokee Indians were marched to Oklahoma.
-Tennessee, which was the centre of the western theatre of the Civil War and witnessed more battles than any other state except Virginia, also preserves and maintains numerous war sites, like Shiloh and Lookout Mountain.
+The state also contains many historic heritage trails, including the scenic 'Trail of Tears', starting just east of Chattanooga in the south and stretching for 260 miles (418km) through Tennessee before heading into Kentucky.
+Along this route 13,000 displaced Cherokee Indians were marched to Oklahoma, Tennessee, which was the centre of the western theatre of the Civil War and witnessed more battles than any other, also preserves and maintains numerous war sites, like Shiloh and Lookout Mountain.

 Travel Guide powered by Word Travels, copyright © 2018 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.